soasme/PeppaPEG/README.md

 # Hello, There!

-Want to parse a programming language using PEG?
-Use Peppa PEG!
+[PEG], or parsing expression grammar, describes a programming language using rules.
+In human words, it's for parsing programming languages.

+Peppa PEG is an ultra lightweight PEG parser in ANSI C.

 WARNING: Peppa PEG hasn't been benchmarked and has not been widely used.
 Use at your own risk!